-FIFO is the simplest scheduling policy as tasks are simply put into the resource buffer in the order in which they arrive.
+First-in first-out is the simplest scheduling policy as tasks are simply put into the resource buffer in the order in which they arrive.
 This implies that FIFO scheduling disregards whether the resource is preemptive or not.
-The model for the FIFO policy is depicted in Figure 6 where insertion of the task is handled on the edge synchronizing on insert_task.
+The model for the FIFO policy is depicted in Figure 6 where insertion of the task is handled on the edge synchronizing on insert\task.